Ramonawestphal/Network_Resilience/README_RESEARCH.md

 - the retained regime grid is not degenerate; it contains meaningful `decision_sensitive`, `trivial`, and `hopeless` regions
 - the most useful mixed-training regime is centered on `budget_ref=3`
-- the hardest still-feasible single-cell recommendation shifts toward very high `pfail` and relatively low `alpha`
+- under the stricter full-settlement preview, no single cell satisfies the current feasibility-filtered recommendation rule
 - larger budgets quickly make the grid trivial, even though a few `budget_ref=4` cells remain individually interesting
 - the chosen threshold family is reasonably stable, so the qualitative regime split is not an artifact of a single fragile `delta_s` setting